seagle0128/doom-modeline/README.md

 ;; Whether show `all-the-icons' or not (if nil nothing will be showed).
 ;; The icons may not be showed correctly on Windows.
 Disable to make it work.
 (setq doom-modeline-icon t)

+;; Don’t compact font caches during GC.
+;; If you are expereicing the laggy issue especially on Windows, Please add this ;; configuration.
+(setq inhibit-compacting-font-caches t)
 ```

 ## Screenshots